5t3ph/moderncss-dot-dev/src/posts/expanded-use-of-box-shadow-and-border-radius.md

 date: 2020-06-21
 ---

-> _This is the fourteenth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 This episode will explore expanded usage of `box-shadow` and `border-radius` and conclude with a landing page demo using these properties to enhance the image presentation.

 You will learn: